 Big change 1: I used to be a conformist in every sense of the word.
 Because at my core, I am different, I always have been.
 But like many people, I craved social acceptance.
 The only way to be socially accepted is to fit the mold of the masses.
-So, I did that, I molded fucking hard.
+So, I did that.
 This molding started in my early teens, as it does for many.
 I became vain, and selfish, and materialistic, and boring.
 I hid my ‘nerd’.
 I hid my true passions.
 And my reward was popularity.
 The highest accolade of them all.
 As I grew, in age and mentality, I saw the value in that.
 Worthless.
 Friendships, worthless.
 Values, worthless.
 Purpose?
 Didn’t really have any.
 Fulfillment?
 None.
 As this worthlessness began to outweigh the “benefits” of social acceptance, little by little, pieces of the old Ali came out.
-These pieces blended with the new pieces, and became something else entirely.
+These pieces blended with the new, and became something else entirely.
 I am what I am now.
 I don’t know how, or want to define what that is, but all I can say is, this Ali is an improvement on the former.
 Biased opinion of course, there are those who would disagree.
-Fuck them.
+Screw them.
 Yeah, attitude is part of the ‘new Ali’.
-The fuck do I care if these people around me ‘like’ me?
+What do I care if these people around me ‘like’ me?
 I like me.
 I think that’s more important.
 I like books, reading, and writing.
 I enjoy stimulating conversation that requires critical thinking and analysis, over the dullness of gossip and media driven garbage.
 I like nature, I like going outside and identifying trees and ferns.
 I like learning new things, any new things.
 Now, I surround myself with a small circle of like-minded individuals, rather than a large group of meaningless, irrelevant people.
 Of course, a part of me still craves social acceptance, but with much less weight.
-I have found, when surrounded by true, real fucking people, acceptance is less of a black and white scale.
+I have found, when surrounded by true, real people, acceptance is less of a black and white scale to be measured on.
 I have more connection with those around me, more contentment in my day to day, more fulfillment in my head-space, more confidence in my choices, and dare I say, more happiness in my life.

 Trust me, I know, this all sounds extremely pathetic.
-Congratulations Ali, you now do what everyone else in this society is expected to do, here is your fucking gold medal for achievement.
+Congratulations Ali, you now do what everyone else in this society is expected to do, here is your gold medal for achievement.
 Just another privileged woman thinking she deserves recognition for ‘roughing it’, for the trivial experiences of the masses.
 I don’t need or want recognition or affirmation, I’m simply sharing my experiences, my choice to leave what is ‘easy’ behind, to pursue what is meaningful.
 This is relevant to my evolution.

 Let’s make this phrase a thing of the past.
 Everyone changes.
 Experiences, change, and the ability adapt is detrimental.
 It molds the mind and thought process into one that can analyze and assess and critically think on a higher level.
 Those that don’t evolve with the ever-changing environment around them must face natural selection, survival of the fittest.
 These lowly organisms, these mentally un-evolved individuals will eventually, hopefully, die out.